Eobion-Technologies/adsense/README.txt

 Ads are cached to reduce system load.

+If you have the referral module installed, you can specify a percentage that goes to the author's referring user as well.

+If you have the referral module installed, you can specify a percentage that goes to the author's referring user as well.

 Resources
 ---------
 You can read the module author's collection  of articles on resources for using